 PETER PAN (1953)

 Nearly thirty years after the first film version of Peter Pan, we get the animated version of the story of 'the boy who never grew up'.
-It would be the perfect marriage: the childhood fantasy created by Sir James M. Barrie with the wonderment that Walt Disney and his namesake studio can create.
+One would think it would be the perfect marriage: the childhood fantasy created by Sir James M. Barrie with the wonderment that Walt Disney and his namesake studio can create.
 Peter Pan is a nice, entertaining film, yet it has a few issues which give one pause to adopt it as an undisputed classic.

 As it happens, Nana had before the film started captured Peter Pan's shadow, and Wendy hopes he will come to get it.
-As it happens, Peter Pan (Bobby Driscoll) does come back, accompanied by his pixie, Tinker Bell (whose dialogue is all bells).
+Peter Pan (Bobby Driscoll) does come back, accompanied by his pixie, Tinker Bell (whose dialogue is all bells).
 Wendy sews his shadow back on, and Peter now invites Wendy to go with him to Never Land where she can act as mother to the Lost Boys.
 Tink makes it clear she is jealous of Wendy, but she can't do anything about it.
-Wendy gets John (with his top hat and umbrella) and Michael (with his teddy) and they're off.
+Wendy gets John, with his top hat and umbrella, and Michael with his teddy, and they're off.

-What I found curious while watching Peter Pan is just how comic the whole thing was.
-I think that Disney films, more than any other animated studio, has done the most to shape people's views that animation is purely a kid's genre.
-It's unfathomable that Disney would have ever made something like Akira or Grave of the Fireflies, let alone market them as 'children's movies'.
 Most of the comedy comes from Conried's interpretation of Captain Hook.
-Hook here goes from one of two emotions: bellowing out his orders or whimpering like a baby whenever he's cornered (his hysterical fears of the crocodile who took his hand...which makes one wonder whether he had or earned the name 'Hook').
+This Hook goes from one of two emotions: bellowing out his orders or whimpering like a baby whenever he's cornered.
 The curious thing is that Mr. Darling is pretty much the same loud character as Hook is.
-Perhaps this decision was made to direct Conried to be so over-the-top in order to remind people the same actor was playing both characters.
+Perhaps this decision to direct Conried to be so over-the-top was made in order to remind people the same actor was playing both characters.

 However, to my mind it made Captain Hook less of an adversary and more a foil, a mere annoyance to Peter.
 This has the effect of making Peter Pan less a struggle between Peter and Hook and more a series of adventures tied together by the thinnest of threads.
 I figure that the imagery of Hook and the pirates was intentionally suppose to be comic in order to fit into the idea that Peter Pan is a children's story.
 Pirates are always figures children will gravitate to in fantasy, and thus seeing the pirates be so comic would appeal to them.

-There were a couple of problems storywise.
-For example, after the bomb went off in Peter's hideout (and Peter having been saved by a repentant Tinker Bell), we don't get a sense of how Tinker Bell could make such a speedy recovery to go and help Peter rescue Wendy and the Lost Boys.
-We don't get the traditional appeal to save Tinker Bell, which is all right but it does make one wonder how she appeared to come out of that explosion unscathed.
 Also, when the children return to London, while it's never stated we get strong indications that the whole adventure took place in one night.
 I did wonder about that.
-Finally, we never found out anything about the Lost Boys (in particular why they all dressed up like forest animals).
+Finally, we never found out anything about the Lost Boys, in particular why they all dressed up like forest animals.